DataDog/hiring-engineers/walkthrough.md

 [https://console.cloud.google.com/apis/dashboard](https://console.cloud.google.com/apis/dashboard)

 Alternatively you can easily enable the API on the command line.
-Set your project ID and then you can enable the compute engine API.
-Make sure the project ID matches the one you created above!
+The commands below can be copied and pasted into your Google Cloud Shell terminal.

 Set your project ID:
 ```bash